The Clean Label Project’s mission to analyse & raise awareness of chemicals in everyday consumer products.

 But what is the Methylene Chloride Process (MCP) of Decaffeination?

 [Disclaimer: Blue Spruce Decaf Coffee Co.
-Decaf does NOT roast Methylene Chloride Process decaffeinated coffees.
-We only roast Swiss Water Decaf Coffees, which is 100% chemical free and certified organic.]
+Decaf does NOT use the Methylene Chloride Process to decaffeinate coffee.
+We only use the Swiss Water process to Decaffienate Coffee, which is 100% chemical free and certified organic.]

 This is still how the majority of coffee is decaffeinated globally.
 Almost all instant coffee is decaffeinated using the methylene chloride process.